How making Jobcase connections helps your job search

 Putting feelers out to friends and family is another great way to build connections.
-Let those around you know what company you are interested in applying to, the type of work you’re interested in and ask if they know of anyone who could help.
+Let those around you know what company you are interested in applying to and the type of work you’re interested in.
+Then ask if they know of anyone who could help.
 They don’t have to be a close relation; just a name and email address would do.

 When you’ve got the contacts you’ve identified that can help with your job search, extend a professional, concise message expressing your interest in the company and ask if they can help you with your job search journey.

-Stay proactive and find people to meet with before there is a job opening available.
+Stay proactive and find people to meet with before a job opening is available.
 Besides, hiring managers are always looking to hire the best talent!
 Think about what future opportunities you could be first in line for.